lake-wg/edhoc/draft-ietf-lake-traces.md

 95 65 a2 09 f6 7f d0 e1 62 9e 6f e7 c0 cc 3e 4a
 ~~~~~~~~

-I constructs the input needed to derive the nonce IV_3, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:
+The Initiator constructs the input needed to derive the nonce IV_3, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:

     IV_3 = EDHOC_KDF( PRK_3e2m, 4, TH_3, iv_length )
          = HKDF-Expand( PRK_3e2m, info, iv_length ),

-where iv_length is the nonce length of EDHOC AEAD algorithm, and info for IV_3 is:
+where iv_length is the nonce length in bytes for the EDHOC AEAD algorithm, and info for IV_3 is:

     info =
     (